uselagoon/lagoon/docs/contributing-to-lagoon/developing-lagoon.md

 ## Local Development

 Most services are written in [Node.js](https://nodejs.org/en/docs/).
-As many of these services share similar Node code and Node packages, we're using a new feature of [Yarn](https://yarnpkg.com/en/docs), called [`Yarn workspaces`](https://yarnpkg.com/en/docs/workspaces).
-Yarn workspaces needs a package.json in the projects root directory that defines the workspaces.
+As many of these services share similar Node.js code and Node.js packages, we're using a new feature of [Yarn](https://yarnpkg.com/en/docs), called [`Yarn workspaces`](https://yarnpkg.com/en/docs/workspaces).
+Yarn workspaces needs a `package.json` in the projects root directory that defines the workspaces.

 The development of the services can happen directly within Docker.
-Each container for each service is setup in a way that its source code is mounted into the running container \(see [`docker-compose.yml`](../using-lagoon/docker-compose-yml.md).
-Node itself is watching the code via `nodemon` and restarts the Node process automatically on a change.
+Each container for each service is set up in a way that its source code is mounted into the running container \(see [`docker-compose.yml`](../using-lagoon/docker-compose-yml.md).
+Node itself is watching the code via `nodemon` and restarts the Node.js process automatically on a change.

 ### lagoon-commons

-The services not only share many Node packages, but also share actual custom code.
+The services not only share many Node.js packages, but also share actual custom code.
 This code is within `node-packages/lagoon-commons`.
-It will be automatically symlinked by Yarn workspaces, plus the [`nodemon`](https://www.npmjs.com/package/nodemon) of the services is setup in a way that it also checks for changes in `node-packages` and will restart the node process automatically.
+It will be automatically symlinked by Yarn workspaces, plus the [`nodemon`](https://www.npmjs.com/package/nodemon) of the services is set up in a way that it also checks for changes in `node-packages` and will restart the node process automatically.

 ### Hiera

 The API uses a [Puppet](https://puppet.com/docs/puppet/latest/puppet_index.html)-compatible YAML format to store its data.
-On production, this [Hiera](https://puppet.com/docs/puppet/latest/hiera.html) is in another git repository.
+On production, this [Hiera](https://puppet.com/docs/puppet/latest/hiera.html) is in another Git repository.
 For local development, there is a folder called `local-hiera` which contains test data that is used during development and testing, plus has no client related data in them.
 For easier development, there is `local-hiera-watcher-pusher`, which watches the `local-hiera` folder.
-On every change, it pushes the changes into `local-git-server`, which emulates a git server just like it is on production.
-The API service is connecting to this local git server and updates its data from the server.
+On every change, it pushes the changes into `local-git-server`, which emulates a Git server just like it is on production.
+The API service is connecting to this local Git server and updates its data from the server.

 ## Troubleshooting